 Nearly 1 million U.S. consumers pre-ordered the Apple’s first smartwatch when it went on sale on Friday, according to a widely reported estimate from Slice Intelligence, a firm that uses e-receipts to measure digital commerce.

 The Apple Watch, which does mostly what your latest iPhone does, was pre-ordered by 957,000 people, who spent an average of $503.83 on the most publicized launch of a wearable tech device ever.
+And there’s a good reason for that and that is because people want to have the apple watch that does everything!

 The Apple Watch is on track to be the company’s biggest new product release.
 In comparison, the original iPhone which launched in 2007 took 74 days to reach 1 million sales.
 In 2010, the original iPad took 28 days to do the same.